Menu

 BEST FOR: Pastoral history, especially relics of equipment and buildings from sheep shearing days; scenic drives; birdwatching; paddling on the (muddy) Paroo River

-Currawinya is Queensland’s largest national park, and a scenic drive across it really does take a whole day.
+Currawinya is Queensland’s largest national park, and doing a scenic drive across it really does take a whole day.

-9. MUNGA-THIRRI NATIONAL PARK (SIMPSON DESERT)
+9. THE ONE ON MY LIST: MUNGA-THIRRI (SIMPSON DESERT)

 LOCATION: Central West Queensland, ~80km west of Birdsville (1,660km from Brisbane)